Skip to content

 Loss & Training

-Pretraining: MAE MSE loss on masked patches; data normalization is critical—each voxel/ROI time series is z-scored (coordinate norm) + each frame is spatially z-scored (frame norm), removing static noise with only 1–2% BOLD fluctuation; temporal patch \(p_t = 4\); training schedule: 625K steps, batch size 32 (= 512 frames); repeated sampling to reduce IO bottleneck.
-Downstream: trait prediction uses average-pooled embedding + logistic regression with 5-fold CV; state prediction uses attentive probe + early stopping.
+The objective is MAE MSE on masked patches.
+Two normalization steps are critical: z-scoring each voxel/ROI time series (coordinate norm) to suppress static voxel differences, and spatial z-scoring each frame (frame norm) to remove global signal drifts.
+Since BOLD signals fluctuate only 1-2%, static noise would overwhelm useful signals without normalization.
+Hyperparameters: temporal patch \(p_t=4\), 625K steps, batch size 32 (= 512 frames), using repeated sampling to mitigate IO bottlenecks.
+Trait prediction uses average-pooled embeddings + logistic regression 5-fold CV; state prediction uses attentive probes + early stopping.

 Key Experimental Results